xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-j4-dmenu-desktop.md

 Namely **<span style="color:red"><ins>software without a release or tag</ins></span>, cryptocurrency packages, browser forks, simple shell scripts, themes, prebuilt packages** and more won't likely get accepted.
-I recommend you to read the requirements in full linked above.
+I recommend you read the requirements in full linked above.

 ### Has it been packaged already?